JeremyKilbride/Anytime_Dstar/README.md

 In the top level directory simply give the command `make` to compile the program.
 To compile in debug mode give the command `make debug`.
 This will compile without any build artifacts.

 ### Windows (Method 3: Compiling Manually)
-Open the developer command prompt, navigate to the top level directory, and enter the command `cl /EHsc /I include /O2 src\planner.cpp src\planner_ARA.cpp`
+Open the developer command prompt, navigate to the top level directory, and enter the command `cl /O2 src\planner.cpp /I include src\runtest_ARA.cpp src\planner_ARA.cpp`
 ### Linux/WSL (Method 3: Compiling Manually)
 In the top level directory enter the command `g++ -o planner -I./include -O3 src/planner.cpp src/planner_ARA.cpp`